 The holes in the peel allow steam to escape from the pizza dough when you use it for turning pizza in the oven.
 This escape of excessive steam helps to prevent the crust from becoming soggy.
 This is especially important when cooking a pizza in a wood-fired oven, as the steam can help to create a crispy crust.

 Hence, perforated pizza peels are lightweight and easy to use pizza peels.
 They can help to prevent your pizzas from sticking.
-However, perforated pizza peels are bit challenging to clean.
+However, perforated pizza peels are a bit challenging to clean.

-What is a solid pizza peel?
+What is a Solid Pizza Peel?

 A solid pizza peel is a type of pizza peel that does not have any holes in it.
 This makes it heavier than a perforated pizza peel, but it’s also more durable and can withstand higher temperatures.